datasektionen/bawang-content/en/clubs/demon/body.md

 ## Stuff

 The chapter owns a few MIDI-synths, a digital drum set, an acoustic guitar, electric guitar, bass guitar, and a digital piano.
 Everything is free to borrow, so don't hesitate to try new stuff!
-Send an e-mail to [arkedemon@d.kth.se](mailto:arkedemon@d.kth.se) if you want to borrow something.
+Send an e-mail to [arkedemon@datasektionen.se](mailto:arkedemon@datasektionen.se) if you want to borrow something.

 ## Rehearsal space